Microsoft Will Bring Nuance Clinical Voice Tech to Azure

 Microsoft and Amazon’s rivalry for the multi-billion dollar cloud computing market plays a part in this space as well.
 Though startups like Suki offer their services for doctors, the bigger names, including Nuance, can bundle their tech with a lot of other products, making it easier for hospitals and medical practices to stay in their tech ecosystem.

 Nuance, Microsoft and Amazon also benefit from having already earned HIPAA certification from previous endeavors.
-Younger companies like Suki are also HIPA-compliant, but it’s an extra obstacle for future competitors.
+Younger companies like Suki are also HIPAA-compliant, but it’s an extra obstacle for future competitors.
 At a time when voice assistants are under a lot of scrutiny for privacy violations, extra assurances that their medical information is safe is critical for getting patients to assent to doctor’s using Dragon Medical Virtual Assistant and for hospital privacy officers to approve the system.